Michel Oksenberg: Role in US-China relations

 From 1977 to 1980, Oksenberg took a leave of absence from the University of Michigan to serve as a senior staff member on the National Security Council under the Carter administration, overseeing issues involving China and East Asia.
-Oksenberg encouraged the U.S. government to continue the Nixon policy of improving Sino-American relations by normalizing relations with China.
-That would be politically difficult since it would require the United States to allow a mutual defense treaty with Taiwan to expire.
+Oksenberg encouraged the U.S. government to continue Nixon's policy of rapproachment with China.
+That was politically difficult since it required the United States to annul its mutual defense treaty with Taiwan.
 After an initial but less successful trip to Beijing in 1977 with Secretary of State Cyrus Vance, Oksenberg traveled with National Security Advisor Zbigniew Brzezinski to Beijing in early 1978, where they met with Leonard Woodcock, the head of the U.S. liaison office there, to lay the groundwork for establishing diplomatic ties between the two countries.
 On December 15, 1978, the United States announced that on January 1, 1979, it would recognize Beijing as the legitimate government in China, ending formal diplomatic relations with Taiwan, although the United States would still maintain informal ties with the island.

 Oksenberg helped work out an intelligence-sharing arrangement with Chinese leader Deng Xiaoping on his visit to the United States in 1979.
 He also negotiated with China on assisting the Afghan resistance movement after the Soviet Union invaded Afghanistan in 1979.

-Oksenberg advised every subsequent U.S. president on China policy until his death in 2001.
-He was also largely involved in the shaping of the National Committee on U.S.-China Relations, the Committee on Scholarly Communication with the People’s Republic of China, and the U.S.-China Business Council.
+Personal life

-For over a decade since the early 2000s, an annual lecture has been held in Shanghai known as the Barnett-Oksenberg Lecture on Sino-American Relations.
-The lecture is sponsored by the National Committee on U.S.-China Relations and the Shanghai Association of American Studies, and is supported by the Shanghai American Chamber of Commerce and sponsored by major corporations active in the Chinese market.
-The lecture, the only one of its kind delivered on Chinese soil, has been made by a number of very prominent Americans including President Jimmy Carter, and honors Oksenberg's critical influence on U.S.-China relations, as well as that of his esteemed teacher and mentor, Doak Barnett.
+Oksenberg was the brother of American philosopher Amélie Oksenberg and brother-in-law of the American philosopher Richard Rorty.
+He married the psychologist Lois Elinor Oksenberg (née Clarenbach) in 1963.
+The pair had two children.